Canon 1300D vs M100

-The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS M100 are two digital cameras that were announced, respectively, in March 2016 and August 2017.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS M100 are two digital cameras that were revealed to the public, respectively, in March 2016 and August 2017.
 The 1300D is a DSLR, while the M100 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The 1300D has a resolution of 17.9 megapixel, whereas the M100 provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1300D has a resolution of 17.9 megapixels, whereas the M100 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M100 is considerably smaller (44 percent) than the Canon 1300D.
 Moreover, the M100 is substantially lighter (38 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the M100 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.